safe-graph/GNN-FakeNews/README.md

 ## How to Contribute
-You are welcomed to submit your model, hyper-parameters, and results to this repo via create a pull request.
+You are welcomed to submit your model code, hyper-parameters, and results to this repo via create a pull request.
-After verifying the results, your model will be added to the repo and the result will be updated to the leaderboard.
+After verifying the results, your model will be added to the repo and the result will be updated to the [benchmark](https://paperswithcode.com/dataset/upfd).
-For other inquiries, please send email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com).
+Please email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for other inquiries.